-Yin Yoga is all about holding poses even longer than restorative yoga.
+Yin/Yang Yoga is all about holding poses after a gentle warm up.
 While you should never feel pain in yoga, you will feel intensity in this one.
 Those suffering from auto-immune diseases such as fibromyalgia, lupus or MS can find this class quite relieving.
-This class will guide you through 6-7 opening-type of postures that are held for up to 5-10 minutes each.
-Deep tension is released through breath work as holding longer can actually release the muscles located closer to the bones.
+This class will guide you through 6-7 opening-type of postures that are held for up to 3-5 minutes each.
+Deep tension is released through breath work as holding longer can actually release the muscles located closer to the bone.
 We love working on hips, shoulders, neck and back.
 Neck releases are given at the end of this class.

 9. Vinyasa II/III (moderate to advanced)